ByteChkR/ext-pp/README.md

 	ext_pp_cli <pluginprefix>:<command> <value>

 #### Valid Commands of the CLI itself:

+	<filepath> => opens the file and reads the content as the arguments
 	-i/-input
 	-o/-output
+	-l <filepath> => list all plugins in specified library -ll <filepath> => list all plugins in specified library and display commands -l self => displays all CLI commands
 	-defs => list of predefined variables
-	-chain => sets the processing chain
-	-l2f/-logToFile => writes the logs to the specified file -w2c/-writeToConsole => writes the finished text to the console(automatically sets the verbosity to silend if not specified otherwise.)
+	-chain <chainString> => sets the processing chain -chain <pathto.chain> => sets the processing chain based on the content of the supplied file -l2f/-logToFile => writes the logs to the specified file -w2c/-writeToConsole => writes the finished text to the console(automatically sets the verbosity to silend if not specified otherwise.)
 	-v/-verbosity => sets the amount of debug information(0 = none, 8 = ALL)